pyhakr/google-sheets/README.md

 the new moving average.

 ### Possible Error Conditions
-1. no data in Date field
-2. no data in Visitors field
+1. no data in Visitors field
-3. no Date field
+2. no Date field
-4. no Visitors field
+3. no Visitors field
-5. Visitors data type is not numeric
+4. Visitors data type is not numeric
-6. sheetId does not exist
+5. sheetId does not exist
-7. sheetId is not readable
+6. sheetId is not readable
-8. sheetId is not writable
+7. sheetId is not writable
-9. moving average column format is not numeric
+8. moving average column format is not numeric